smvIII/Java-Poker/README.md

 # Java Poker
 Usage: `java -jar Poker.jar`

-Main driver of the program is Poker.java
+## Description
+This project was the final project of the course COP3252, Advanced Java Programming taken in the 2022 summer semester at Florida State University.
+Although this final project was a group project, I opted to tackle it alone and received high marks on it.
+The main driver of the program, Poker.java, utilizes Java Swing and .awt libraries to deliver the user interface.
+As of now, it is only a singple-player game where the human player plays against an AI.
+A BorderLayout was used: displaying CPU information in the North Panel, buttons and sliders in the south, and the game itself in the center.

+## Misc.
 Rule Set: Texas Holdem

-To use the interface, simply click on the buttons provides in the South Panel.
+To use the interface, simply click on the buttons provided in the South Panel.
 Extra information is provided in the command line as the game plays.

-// ** NOTE ** Files "Card.java" and "DeckOfCards.java" were modeled by an online youtube tutorials made by Jaret Wright
-// ** Title: Creating a Deck Of Cards class in Java | URL: https://www.youtube.com/watch?v=AckjW0C2vc8&t=9s&ab_channel=JaretWright
-// ** Title: Creating Card Object                   | URL: https://www.youtube.com/watch?v=_AUtutrnEP8&t=771s&ab_channel=JaretWright

-All other code was written by Stanley Vossler.

 ## Title Screen
 ![TitleScreen](https://user-images.githubusercontent.com/79293011/215891717-8e81839b-3663-4792-af4b-c9978729142c.png)